shdlabs/SSTorytime/docs/example.md

 # Case study: making notes

+How should you use N4L and SSTorytime?
+You can either use it as a programming framework, or create knowledge by making notes with N4L.
+There are many advantages to using N4L: it's a very simple language that tries to bridge the gap between natural language and "logical" or at least "formal" knowledge graphs--so let's focus on that.

 There is no right or wrong way to make notes, but the goal is to make a knowledge graph work successfully for you in expressing meaning.

+- You write down things you want to remember.
+- You try to join them up using "(arrows)".
+- You keep going back to organize and improve them.

-Also, you don't have to get everything right the first time!
+You don't have to get everything right the first time!
 The idea is to work on notes over and over again, to improve them.

 ## Labelling "sections" as lookup context